hafenr/ol3/README.md

-# OpenLayers 3 supporting colorization of layers and additive layer blending
+# OpenLayers 3 extended with additional features

 This version of openlayers adds the following properties to layers: